peterpakos/install_cert/README.md

 # install_cert
-Script installs SSL cert from remote host into Java keystore
+The script fetches SSL certificate from a remote host and imports it into the specified Java keystore.